natarii/MegaGRRL/README.md

 11. Populate the SD card D2 pullup resistor.
 12. Insert the card into the MegaGRRL and power it on.
 The firmware will now self-flash, and reboot into the OS.

+## Development
+For testing code during development, you must flash it to the correct partition.
+Under Linux with a standard esp-idf setup, a command such as the following will work:
+`python $IDF_PATH/components/esptool_py/esptool/esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 2000000 --before default_reset --after hard_reset write_flash -z --flash_mode qio --flash_freq 80m --flash_size detect 0x110000 build/megagrrl.bin`

+Debugging should be done using serial (`make monitor`).
+JTAG is not usable due to GPIO overlap with the SD card interface.

 ## Obtaining VGM files
 The defacto standard Genesis/Mega Drive VGM repository is [Project 2612](https://project2612.org/).
 Both .vgm and .vgz files are supported, but load times are shorter if using vgm.

 ## More information
 Additional info and project logs are available on the [Hackaday.io project page](https://hackaday.io/project/161741-megagrrl-portable-ym2612-vgm-player)